OWASP/www-chapter-kyiv/index.md

 🟦🟦🟦🟦🟦🟦🟦🟦🟦🟦🟦🟦
 🟨🟨🟨🟨🟨🟨🟨🟨🟨🟨🟨🟨
 # OWASP Kyiv Winter 2022 Meetup is postponed due to russian attacks on Ukraine.
+We are defending ourselfs.
+We do not stop.
+Glory to our army!
+Glory to Ukraine!

 ## Who are we